why shop manta sleep

 Napping vs sleeping — what’s the diff?
 This article gives you each one’s unique benefits.
 Plus, tips on how to get the most out of both.

 Hey, sleepyhead!
-Ready to discover what sets a full night’s sleep apart from an afternoon snooze (and vice versa)?
+Are you ready to discover what sets a full night’s sleep apart from an afternoon snooze (and vice versa)?
 You might be wondering which one is better for your health.
-If so, you’re not alone because it's a common question and an important one.
+If so, you’re not alone because it's a common and important question and an important one.

 We can’t overstate the importance of sleep and naps to your health.
-And while many recognize that a full night’s sleep is important, napping is often overlooked.
-When really, a nap is the answer to staying productive throughout the day (or night, if you’re a shift worker).
+While many recognize that an entire night’s sleep is essential, napping is often overlooked.
+Naps are the answer to staying productive throughout the day (or night, if you’re a shift worker).

 This blog post takes a deep dive into the world of sleep and napping.
 So, sit back, relax, and let's get started.